handsontable/handsontable/docs/next/guides/integrate-with-vue/vue-custom-renderer-example.md

 [[toc]]

+## Overview

-You can declare a custom renderer for the `HotTable` component either by declaring it as a function in the Handsontable options, or create a rendering component.
+You can declare a custom renderer for the `HotTable` component by declaring it as a function in the Handsontable options or creating a rendering component.

-## Declaring a renderer as a function
+## Example - Declaring a renderer as a function

+The following example is an implementation of `@handsontable/vue` with a custom renderer added.
+It takes an image URL as the input and renders the image in the edited cell.

 ::: example #example1 :vue --html 1 --js 2
 ```html